 and I will muse on your wonders.
 (R./)

 to keep it with my heart.
 (R./)

 Guide me in the path of your commands;

 The mother and brothers of Jesus came to him, but they could not reach him because of the crowd.
 And he was told, "Your mother and your brothers are standing outside, wanting to see you."
 But he said to them, "My mother and my brothers are those who hear the word of God and do it."

-Most of the sapiential literature, notably the Book of Proverbs, defers very little to religious authority; it is based on common sense and wisdom.
-What has succeeded for so many years, even centuries, has an exceptional power.
-It has no special set of prerequisites to understand its message.
-Just be open, honest, reflective, humble, strong, the basic qualities of human nature as it was originally created by God and as it has spread throughout the world.
-All the world knows and accepts the wisdom of Proverbs: The one who makes a fortune by a lying tongue is chasing a bubble over deadly snares.
+Most of the sapiential literature, notably the Book of Proverbs, is based on common sense and practical wisdom.
+What has succeeded for others can throw light on dealing with our own problems.
+It needs no detailed study in order to understand its message.
+It teaches people to be open, honest, reflective, humble, strong, to use their foresight to avoid dangers, and show goodwill to their neighbours.
+Everyone can appreciate the everyday wisdom in the Bood of Proverbs: The one who makes a fortune by a lying tongue is chasing a bubble over deadly snares.

-Whether we take a more mystical view of life, or the more "secular" way, Proverbs, we must keep a healthy openness to the real world and form ties with real people.
+Whether we take a mystical view of life, or the pragmatic way of Proverbs, we must keep a healthy openness to the real world and review the quality of our relationships with others.
 Perhaps that was what Jesus meant in his enigmatic reply to his mother Mary and his brothers.
-It only seems a rejection of his relatives when he says, "My mother and my brothers are those who hear the word of God and act on it"; for elsewhere Luke shows Mary as the great hearer of the Word.
-But for us to know God's word we must be open to all who are sincere, virtuous, obedient and responsive to life.
+It only seems like a rejection of them when he says, "My mother and my brothers are those who hear the word of God and act on it"; for elsewhere Luke shows Mary as the great hearer of the Word.
+But to know God's word we must be open to all who are sincere, virtuous, obedient and responsive to life.